stadsare/SensorStatasticTracker/README.md

 # SensorStatisticsTracker
 Command line program that calculates statistics from humidity sensor data.

+## Steps To Run

+This is an SBT project, you can run this on console or any IntelliJ IDE.
+SensorStatsApplication is the main class which tables input directory path as the only parameter.

 ## Problem Stament

 Create a command line program that calculates statistics from humidity sensor data.